joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/10/opinion/china-economy-decline.html?searchResultPosition=6

 **Pence Avoids Trump’s Name as He Fields a Jan.
 6 Question**\
-`The former vice president refers to his “former running mate” and “former president, but declined to refer to the Republican front-runner by name.`\
+`The former vice president refers to his “former running mate” and to the “former president,” but he declined to refer to the Republican front-runner by name.`\
 https://nytimes.com/2023/08/10/us/politics/pence-trump-iowa.html?searchResultPosition=7

 **Planning Travel to Hawaii?
 Here’s What You Need to Know**\